 A debt consolidation loan is a good way to help.
-But be sure you go with a reputable and experienced company, like Debt Consolidation USA.
+But be sure you go with a reputable and experienced company.
 Other “debt reduction” or “credit repair” companies may do little more than make big promises and take your money.
 There are also some very practical ways to help your family erase burdensome debt.

 Ask your employer for a raise.
 The worst possible outcome is a negative answer.
 If you can show your boss what you are worth in the open labor market, there is actually a good chance your employer will say yes.
 Even if the answer is still no, at least you and your employer have a better idea of what your compensation should be.

 Use your own judgement when it comes to the “why” behind your request.
 If your boss knows the need, your boss may be more sympathetic to your request.
 There is no need to go into detail.
 Simply say something like your expenses have suddenly increased and you are afraid the stress is taking focus away from your work.

 In other cases, sharing this kind of information may be a mistake.
 For one thing, your boss simply may not care.
 Or, your admission of financial problems may place you on a watch list for future adverse action.

 Many people freelance for extra income.
 Monetize the things you enjoy.
 Admittedly, there are not very many openings for sleeping late and watching TV.
 But if you like cleaning or landscaping, become a housecleaner or professional landscaper.
 If you like children, work at an after-hours daycare.
 If you like writing, become a writer.
 You get the idea.